opencog/opencog/examples/pln/inference-control-learning/README.md

 Such an inference control rule may already help a bit the Backward Chainer.
-Indeed partial instantiation over R will calculate the probability of a given rule to produce a subproof of any T. To obtain a partial instantiation over R, R is subtituted by a certain rule, called <rule>, and the TV over the ImplicationScope, called <rule-TV>, is obtained by direct evaluation over the subset of observations of
+Indeed partial instantiation over R will calculate the probability of a given rule to produce a preproof of any T. To obtain a partial instantiation over R, R is subtituted by a certain rule, called <rule>, and the TV over the ImplicationScope, called <rule-TV>, is obtained by direct evaluation over the subset of observations of